TartanLlama/enjamb/README.md

   - CMake 3.15.
   - A C++ compiler with C++17 support.
 - Web:
-  - CMake 3.15
+  - CMake 3.15.
-  - Emscripten (tested with 1.38.47, may work with other versions)
+  - Emscripten (tested with 1.38.47, may work with other versions).

 [Use CMake](https://cmake.org/runningcmake/) for building.
 To target the web, provide the `Emscripten.cmake` toolchain file supplied with Emscripten to CMake through [CMAKE_TOOLCHAIN_FILE](https://cmake.org/cmake/help/v3.15/variable/CMAKE_TOOLCHAIN_FILE.html).